Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: An inherently privacy-preserving decentralized gradient algorithm with non-diminishing stepsizes

-\begin{proof} Represent the information that agent $i$ shares with others in PDG-DS as $\mathcal{I}_i$ when its gradient is $g^k_i$.
-According to Definition \ref{definition:privacy}, we have to prove that at some iteration $k$, if the gradient is altered to $\hat{g}^k_i$ with $\zeta$ difference from $g^k_i$, the corresponding shared information $\hat{\mathcal{I}}_i$ of agent $i$ when running the algorithm could be identical to $\mathcal{I}_i$ under any $\zeta>0$.
+{ Without loss of generality, we first consider the protection of the gradient of agent $i$ at any single time instant $k$, and then show that the argument also applies to any finite number of time instants (iterations).} When the gradient is $g^k_i$, we represent the information that agent $i$ shares with others in PDG-DS as $\mathcal{I}_i$.
+According to Definition \ref{definition:privacy}, we have to prove that at some iteration $k$, if the gradient is altered from $g^k_i$ to $\hat{g}^k_i=e^{\zeta^k}g^k_i$ with $\zeta^k$ difference from $g^k_i$ according to the log-scale metric in (\ref{eq:difference}), the corresponding shared information $\hat{\mathcal{I}}_i$ of agent $i$ when running the algorithm could be identical to $\mathcal{I}_i$ under any $\zeta^k>0$.

 According to Algorithm PDG-NDS, agent $i$ shares the following information in decentralized optimization:

 with $ \mathcal{I}_i^{\rm sent} =\left\{v^k_{ji}|k=1,2,\cdots\right\} $, $ v^k_{ji} =2w_{ji}x_i^{k-1}+\{W^2\}_{ji}x_i^{k-2}-b_{ji}^{k-2}(\lambda_i^{k-1}g_i^{k-1}-\lambda_i^{k-2}g_i^{k-2}) $ , and $\mathcal{I}_i^{\rm public}=\left\{W\bigcup \sum_{j\in\mathbb{N}_i}b^k_{ji}=1|k=0,1,\cdots\right\} $.